By Nature Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

-The seventh ingredient includes sweet peas.
-Peas are considered a quality source of carbohydrates.
-Plus (like all legumes) they’re loaded with natural fiber.
+The seventh ingredient is sweet peas.
+Peas are a quality source of carbohydrates.
+And like all legumes, they’re rich in natural fiber.

-The eighth item lists flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
+The eighth ingredient is flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
 Flax meal is particularly rich in soluble fiber.

 Many praise tomato pomace for its high fiber and nutrient content, while others scorn it as an inexpensive pet food filler.